 Let’s look at a real-world example in the area of order fulfillment.
 Consider a supermarket chain that has been operating for more than a century.
 You don’t stay in business for that long without managing an effective and efficient supply chain.
 But there’s always room for improvement.

 This supermarket company wanted to enhance the fulfillment leg of its supply chain.
 Before automation, their truck drivers had to use a patchwork of spreadsheets and software tools to track their work.
 Plus, drivers had to pick up a large, print manifest before they could get goods to stores.
 All of this wasted time and opened the door to human error.
 Finding, routing, and assigning drivers was a frustrating, manual process.

 To solve this issue, the company rolled out a mobile application that automated significant chunks of the process.
 Using logic in the background, automation tools let drivers receive their assignments, check in at different locations, and get the information they need for delivery, all from a single app.
 The app also meant drivers could save the time they were originally spending picking up print manifests.
 This reduced manual work dramatically.
 In the end, the company reduced turnaround times by at least 10 minutes per trip (which adds up across thousands of drivers with multiple deliveries per day).
 It also reduced accounting reconciliations by 50% by increasing delivery accuracy.
 In this example, the company realized savings of $1 million in the first year.
 And that doesn’t include factors like happier customers and reduced stress on the workforce.

-[ Discover even more examples, including real-world case studies.
+[ Learn more about supply chain risks and how to boost supply chain resilience.
 Get the eBook: Bringing Clarity to Supply Chain Chaos. ]